 It is worth seeing simply for the artistry of the animation, and is all the more poignant because a 2005 fire at the Creature Comforts factory (the film's production company) wiped out all the sets and sketches used in the making of this fun and painstakingly realised film.

 Director David Lean's second adaptation of a Charles Dickens novel, Oliver Twist is one of the gloomier additions to this list.
 It tells the tale of orphaned Oliver, sent to work at an undertakers after he is banished from the workhouse.

 After running away to London, Oliver falls in with a gang of pickpockets, living under the watchful eye of Fagin (another Alec Guinness appearance), finding a kind of happiness.
 While there is an awful lot of misery, there is plenty of warmth too, and you'll root for Oliver until the very end.

-imagines a world in which babies are no longer being born, leading to the slow and total collapse of society.
+High-octane dystopian thriller Children of Men imagines a world in which babies are no longer being born, leading to the slow and total collapse of society.
 Immigrants from across the globe flock to Britain, the home of one of the last functioning governments, albeit one with a oppressively strict immigration policy.
-Children of Men